agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

 ### `config`

-A `Integration` takes a required configuration object as its only parameter.
+An `Integration` takes a required configuration object as its only parameter.
 ```ts
 new Integration<typeof React, AgileReactComponent>({
   key: 'myFramework',